ABOUT SAINT LUKE’S HEALTH SYSTEM

 - 12,000 employees serve a metro population of two million people in 67 counties.

 - Saint Luke’s is Kansas City’s only locally owned, not-for-profit health system.

 - Nationally ranked in two specialties (2019 – 2020), including cardiology and heart surgery, and neurology and neurosurgery.

 Download the PDF of this case study here.

 Because of the sheer size and scope of Saint Luke’s Health System facilities and the specific need for AV system support knowledge, its internal IT team struggled to keep up with audio visual help requests and day-to-day support needs.

 The health system serves as a primary teaching hospital of the University of Missouri–Kansas City School of Medicine, and when physicians and staff had AV issues, they needed a quick response and resolution to continue their care giving and instruction.
 With little to no capacity to serve the health system’s AV troubleshooting needs, the organization needed to find a new solution.

-AVI Systems initiated a standard PRO Support agreement with Saint Luke’s Health System in 2011 — primarily helping with AV needs on a project-by-project basis.
-Then, in 2017 support was broadened, allowing AVI to provide AV support at Saint Luke’s key hospitals and corporate office locations found it needed full-time expertise.
+AVI Systems initiated a standard PRO Support agreement with Saint Luke’s Health System to help with AV needs on a project-by-project basis.
+On-site support was broadened when Saint Luke’s key hospitals and corporate office locations found it needed full-time expertise.